Spectral comparison of compound cocycles generated by delay equations in Hilbert spaces: Cocycles, -semigroups, and additive compounds

-Below we will deal with spectra of operators and therefore consider the context of a complex Hilbert space $\mathbb{H}$.
-From this view, Remark \ref{REM: ComplexificationOperatorsCompound} justifies applications of these results starting in the real context.
+Below, we consider the spectra of operators, and this requires consideration of complex spaces.
+From this point of view, Remark \ref{REM: ComplexificationOperatorsCompound} justifies the application of these results to the case of real spaces.

-Thus, under the eventual norm continuity of $G$, we may apply the Spectral Mapping Theorem for Semigroups (see \cite{EngelNagel2000}) to determine the spectrum of $A^{[\otimes m]}$ as follows.
-Below $\omega(G)$ denotes the growth bound of $G$ and $s(A)$ denotes the spectral bound of $A$. \begin{proposition} Suppose that $G$ is eventually norm continuous.
-Then for all $t \geq 0$ we have
+For what follows, $\omega(G)$ denotes the growth bound of $G$, $s(A)$ denotes the spectral bound of $A$, and $\operatorname{spec}(A)$ denotes the spectrum of $A$. \begin{proposition} Let $G$ be eventually norm continuous.
+Then for any $t \geq 0$, we have